Ukraine tensions: OSCE chair warns 'risk of war' highest in 30 years | DW | 13.01.2022

 The world's largest security body met in Vienna on Thursday, seeking to bring Russia, the United States and its European allies toward closer dialogue.

-The Organization for Security and Co-operation in Europe (OSCE) is hoping to defuse the mounting crisis on Ukraine's border.
+The Organization for Security and Co-operation in Europe (OSCE) is hoping to defuse the mounting crisis on Ukraine's border, where there is a large Russian military presence.

 Poland kicked off proceedings by warning that "the risk of war in the OSCE area is now greater than ever before in the last 30 years," Foreign Minister Zbigniew Rau told delegates gathered in the Austrian capital.
 Rau was speaking at the launch of his country's year-long chairmanship of the security-orientated organization.

+Helga Schmid, the secretary general of the OSCE, said the ongoing situation in the region was "perilous" and that there was an "urgent need to reinvigorate the debate on European security."

+"It is imperative we find a way through diplomacy to deescalate and begin rebuilding trust, transparency and cooperation," she said at the meeting attended by all 57 member states including Russia and the US.

-Russia's envoy to the OSCE is seeking urgency over what Moscow views as "unacceptable threats to our national security," Alexander Lukashevich tweeted on Thursday.
+But Russia's envoy to the OSCE said patience in Moscow is running thin over what it views as "unacceptable threats to our national security," Alexander Lukashevich tweeted on Thursday.

 The West has accused Russia of massing tanks, artillery and some 100,000 troops on Ukraine's eastern border.